 If you like to eat healthy bread, preferably whole wheat pita bread, which is what we will make today.
 Furthermore, the pita bread filling recipes will make a lot of difference.
 You can make pita bread healthier with healthy fillings like Quinoa Tabbouleh or Carrot Tahini Salad.

-Few other famous pita recipe ideas include Hummus, Brussels sprouts, Checkpea Waldorf Salad and a lot others.
+Few other famous pita recipe ideas include Hummus, Brussels sprouts, Chickpea Waldorf Salad, and a lot of others.
 You got to be little creative and create a filling idea of your own choice.
 I like to have pita bread in subway style sandwiches.
 The sandwiches that are filled with freshly chopped vegetables and topped with sweet onion sauce.